 Morehead Planetarium and Science Center is a unit of

-the University of North Carolina in Chapel Hill, North Carolina.
+the University of North Carolina at Chapel Hill.

-The Morehead Building houses the GSK Fulldome Theater, as well as the Science Stage, exhibits, and Morehead classrooms.
+The Morehead Building houses the GSK Fulldome Theater, as well as the Science Stage, Launch Lab, exhibits in the Breakthrough Hub and Gateway Gallery, and classrooms.
 The Morehead-Cain Foundation and UNC Morehead Observatory are also located in the Morehead Building.
-In front of Morehead, along Franklin Street, you will find our large iconic sundial.
-The Morehead Building and planetarium was built as a gift from John Motley Morehead III, UNC class of 1891.
+In front of Morehead, along Franklin Street, you will find our iconic sundial.
+The Morehead Building, including the planetarium, was built as a gift from John Motley Morehead III, UNC class of 1891.

-Many of the planetarium’s shows are original productions, written and designed by Morehead’s production team.
+Many of our planetarium shows are original productions, written and designed by Morehead’s production team.

-Morehead’s programs include classes for adults and children, special courses for teachers, summer camps for children, after-school programs, memberships, public viewings of astronomical events and public lectures.
-Since 2010, Morehead has produced the North Carolina Science Festival.
+Morehead’s programs include classes for adults and children, special courses for teachers, summer camps for children, after-school programs, memberships, public viewings of astronomical events, and public lectures.
+Since 2010, Morehead has proudly produced the North Carolina Science Festival.

-Between traditional onsite offerings and its state outreach, Morehead serves more than a half million people every year.
+Between traditional on-site offerings and outreach across the state, Morehead serves more than a half million people each year.